 Proposal

-Solution 1 for problem 1
+Solutions for problem 1

+In this section, two solutions for problem 1 have been proposed.
+Regarding the variable ColPic, both methods are identical.
+Regarding the variable NoBackwadPredFlag, one is that it is replaced with a new variable IdenticalDirectionFlag and the other is that it is defined as almost the same as that of HEVC.
+Both options can solve problem 1.

+Option 1.1

-The decoding process for the variables ColPic is used almost the same as that of HEVC.
+The decoding process for the variable ColPic is defined almost the same as that of HEVC.
 The variable NoBackwadPredFlag is replaced with a new variable IdenticalDirectionFlag which specifies that there is no backward prediction for each active short-term reference picture in RefPicList0 or RefPicList1 of the current slice or there is no forward prediction in RefPicList0 or RefPicList1 of the current slice.
-This can be defined by symmetric motion vector difference reference indices.
+This can be defined by symmetric motion vector difference reference indices simply.

+The variables RefIdxSymL1 and RefIdxSymL1 specify the list 0 and list 1 reference picture indices for symmetric motion vector differences.
+(RefIdxSymL0 > −1 && RefIdxSymL1 > −1) means that there is at least one set with different directions in picture reference lists. !(RefIdxSymL0 > −1 && RefIdxSymL1 > −1) means that the directions of all sets in picture reference lists are identical.